tangrams/tangram-tutorial/src/Assets/markdown/tiles.md

 `https://vector.mapzen.com/osm/earth,water/{z}/{x}/{y}.topojson`

 <br>
 Importantly, though, if you only import one layer, you must leave out the `data: layer` filter.
 Otherwise you can apply the data filter as usual.
-Take a look at the two examples below:
+Take a look at the two examples below (notice we're applying the two tips from the previous sections):

 [section]